 The Senecio Vitalis is native to the cape of South Africa, meaning that the plant is dormant in the summer and grows in the winter, something that most succulents do not do.

-The name was original ‘Curio talinodes’ and was named by Alwin Berger in 1905, but the name was later given credit to Nicholas Edward Brown of the Royal Botanic Garden in 1906 and was the name was changed to ‘Senecio Vitalis’.
+The name was originally ‘Curio talinodes’ and was named by Alwin Berger in 1905, but the name was later given credit to Nicholas Edward Brown of the Royal Botanic Garden in 1906, and the name was changed to ‘Senecio Vitalis’.

 How To Take Care Of Your Blue Chalk Fingers Succulent